The Miracle of Renewal and Suggestions for How To Do It At Work

-This morning, I read in the Sunday paper about the explosion of Mt.
-St. Helens that took place in Oregon in 1980 and the regeneration that has occurred since then.
-On that day 30 years ago, a column reaching 15 miles above the Earth pumped out volcanic ash for more than nine hours and darkened the skies for more than 100 miles.
+I remember reading about the explosion of Mt.
+St. Helens here in Oregon that took place in 1980 and the regeneration that has occurred since then.
+On that day all those years ago, a column reaching 15 miles above the Earth pumped out volcanic ash for more than nine hours and darkened the skies for more than 100 miles.
 Today, the emergence of plants and animals from that destruction has amazed scientists and biologists alike.

-Finally, I read an excerpt from a graduation speech President Obama gave at Notre Dame University.
+I also recently read an excerpt from a graduation speech President Obama gave at Notre Dame University.
 He said, “Ours is a history of renewal and reinvention, where each generation finds a way to adapt, thrive and push the nation forward with energy, ingenuity and optimism.”

 “Renewal is a time to tell the truth about what is so, and then to face that truth.
 It is the time to heal our selves; to remember who we are.
 And when we remember who we are, we bring our authentic selves forward.